fgilde/AI-Ming/Aimmy2/KnownIssues.md

 ## 1. Monitor Capture Limitations

-- **Primary Monitor Capture Only**: Currently, the application is only capable of capturing the Primary Monitor.
-Any attempts to capture screens other than the Primary Monitor will not function as expected.
+- **Primary Monitor Capture**: Currently, FOV and ESP only working on the Primary Monitor or Processes on the Primary Monitor.
+Aiming or triggers will work on other screens as well.
-- **Process Capture on Primary Monitor**: Similarly, capturing processes is only effective when the processes are displayed on the Primary Monitor.
-Processes running on other monitors might not be captured correctly.

 ## 2. Gempad Functionality

-- **Gempad Sending Not Working**: The feature for sending data via Gempad is currently not operational and is still under active development.
+- **Gempad Sending**: The feature for sending data via Gempad is currently not completly done and still under active development.
+    This feature is only implemented in the Additional Trigger (TriggerAdditionalSend) Later on, this feature will be implemented for Aiming and Main trigger as well.
 - **Controller Mapping**: Despite the issues with Gempad sending, the controller mapping feature is fully functional and works as intended.

 ---